Vladimir Yakunin

-Vladimir Ivanovich Yakunin (Владимир Иванович Якунин; born 30 June 1948) is a Russian businessman and close Vladimir Putin confidant.
+Vladimir Ivanovich Yakunin (Владимир Иванович Якунин; born 30 June 1948) is a Russian businessman and close confidant of Vladimir Putin.
 He was president of Russian Railways from June 2005 to August 2015.
+He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

-In March 2014, he was placed on the US State Department's list of Russian officials and businessmen sanctioned in the wake the annexation of Crimea.
+In March 2014, in the wake of the annexation of Crimea, he was placed on the US State Department's list of sanctioned Russian officials and businessmen.

 Early life

 Yakunin was born in Melenki in Gus-Khrustalny District, Vladimir Oblast.
 In 1972, Yakunin graduated from the Leningrad Mechanical Institute where he studied aircraft construction, and specialized in engineering and the maintenance of long-range ballistic missiles.
 Yakunin's career began in the State Institute for Applied Chemistry in Leningrad, where he worked from 1972 to 1975.
 In 1975, he joined the Soviet Army.

 Career

 Between 1985 and 1991, Yakunin was part of the Soviet diplomatic mission to the United Nations, becoming the Mission's First Secretary in 1988.

 He served in the KGB during the Soviet era.

 In the early 1990s, he owned a dacha in Solovyovka, Priozersky district of Leningrad region, on the eastern shore of the Komsomol'skoye lake on the Karelian Isthmus near St. Petersburg.
 His neighbours there included Vladimir Putin, Andrei Fursenko, Sergey Fursenko, Yuriy Kovalchuk, Viktor Myachin, Vladimir Smirnov and Nikolay Shamalov.
 On 10 November 1996, together they set up the co-operative society Ozero covering their properties.

 Yakunin was the president of Russian Railways from 2005 until 2015.

 On 12 December 2012 in Paris, the International Union of Railways General Assembly appointed Yakunin Chairman of the Union.
 He was unanimously reappointed on 3 December 2014 and continued to serve as head until his retirement.

 Yakunin is President of the World Public Forum "Dialogue of Civilizations", an International NGO registered in Vienna, Austria, which he co-founded with C. Kapur of India and N. Papanikolao from Greece/USA.
 Before it was transformed into a DOC research Institute, World Public Forum "Dialogue of Civilizations" was an initiative to link people from different backgrounds, civilizations, traditions and religions.
 It organizes the annual Rhodes Forum on Dialogue of Civilizations.